Hakob650/Linking/April23/task3/README.md

       gcc math.o main.o -o program

-Here they link successfully
+Here they link successfully.

 Then we run the executable:

     ./program

-And we get the output: 25.
+And we get the output:

+    Square=25.

 Then we modify the main.c file by calling cube(int n) function that doesn't exist yet.